-The next time you need to unstick, untangle, soften, shine, depilate or de-squeak something, try baby oil.
+The next time you need to unstick, soften, shine, depilate or de-squeak something, try baby oil.

-Following are more than two dozen uses for baby oil that could save you money:
+Following are more than a dozen uses for baby oil that could save you money.

 1. Bath oil

 Note: You must use some cleanser on the tub afterward, or the oily residue that remains on the surface could cause the next bather to slip and fall.

 Don’t feel like scrubbing an oily tub after every time you bathe to get the baby oil benefits?
-Towel-dry yourself a little after your bath, and then smooth a little baby oil on your still-damp skin to lock in moisture.
+Towel-dry yourself a little after your bath, and then smooth a little baby oil on your still-damp skin to help lock in moisture.

 3. Shave-gel substitute

-Use a thin layer of baby oil on your legs instead of shave cream or gel (or soap) before shaving.
+Use a thin layer of baby oil on your legs instead of shaving cream or gel (or soap) before shaving.

 4. Waxing aid

 If you’re waxing brows, legs or, uh, other parts of your body, use a little baby oil afterward to remove any lingering wax.

 5. Eye makeup remover

-A cotton ball dampened with baby oil takes care of eye shadow and eyeliner without irritating delicate skin.
+A cotton ball dampened with baby oil helps take care of eye shadow and eyeliner without irritating delicate skin.

 6. Temporary-tattoo remover